jrgparkinson/mushy-layer/doc/ChomboInstallationGuide.md

 ## Installing everything
 This is an attempt at listing the steps required to install Chombo on a unix system.
 It likely contains various holes where I forgot I had done something to get it working - please send any additions or corrections to [jamie.parkinson@gmail.com], thanks.

+To start with, you'll need to satisfy the prerequisites listed in `Chombo/doc/ChomboDesign.pdf`.
+In particular, you'll need Fortran compilers and C++ compilers that are sufficiently up to date.

 # Fortran
-gfortran works well on ubuntu, my installation looks like
+gfortran works well on Ubuntu, my installation looks like

 ```console
 parkinsonjl@atmlxlap005:~$ gfortran --version